quantis/activeRecord/README.markdown

 ### Setup ###

-Dakota requires [Idiorm](http://github.com/j4mie/idiorm/).
-Install Idiorm and Dakota somewhere in your project directory, and `require` both.
+Dakota requires Idiorm.
+Install Dakota with Idiorm somewhere in your project directory, and `require` both.
+The latest version of Idiorm that Dakota is known to work with is included in the `test` directory of this repository, but it's possible that the bleeding edge version at [j4mie's repository](http://github.com/j4mie/idiorm/) will still work.

     require_once 'your/path/to/idiorm.php';
     require_once 'your/path/to/dakota.php';